ConfederacyOfGaia/Gaia/cultures.md

 Pronounced *ga-NOSH*.
 Genouj lies to the south of Gaia, bordering the Southern Sea and the central mountains.
 Genouj is a hot, arid land, populated almost exclusively by humans; elves and gnomes find its temperatures too inhospitable.
 The peoples are called Genoujians (*ga-NOSH-ens*), as is the language.

+The Genoujians are a dark-skinned, Amazonian race, accustomed to living in inhospitable deserts where the air gets hot enough to fry a turtleduck egg in its shell.
+Genoujian males are treated as slaves, and perform only manual labor, while the females occupy all positions of power, influence, and creativity.

+Characters from Genouj can be eith male or female, but make sure you play the backgrounds appropriately.

 ### Selarius, The Elven Homelands